KaustubhPatange/XClipper/docs/test-pages/common-question.md

 ### Q. Payment completed but premium does not unlock?

 This could happen when your internet connection is slow or there is a problem with my server.
 Read this [guide](https://github.com/KaustubhPatange/XClipper/wiki/Manual-License-Activation) for solution!

+### Q. Will this license works on all my machines?

+Unfortunately no!
+It will work on only that machine whose Unique Id you've provided.
+In case, if you changed your CPU or reinstalled Windows which will result in change of Unique Id, you can migrate your previous license by following [these steps](https://github.com/KaustubhPatange/XClipper/wiki/Migrating-License).

+Remember, you can buy a license for one PC & can connect multiple Android devices since they don't require any license to work.